 Start at the top…

-Before you try to convince your front line employees of the changes you make, it’s important to have your upper staff presenting a unified front.
+Before you try to convince your front line employees of the changes you want to make, it’s important to have your upper staff presenting a unified front.
 If you don’t make sure that everyone agrees on the changes and how they should be done, you could end up with each team taking a drastically different approach, leaving your success to random chance.

 Worse still, if your teams aren’t unified in how they’re making changes, tracking any progress you make will become next to impossible, as there won’t be any common factors to track.